askl56/Challenges/readme.md

 3. **Garland Words** - A [garland word](http://blog.vivekhaldar.com/post/89763722591/garland-words) is one that starts and ends with the same N letters in the same order, for some N greater than 0, but less than the length of the word.

+4. **Palindromic Words** - To covert nearly any number into a palindromic number you operate by reversing the digits and adding and then repeating the steps until you get a palindromic number.

 ### Ruby Exercises with RSpec

 **String Manipulation Category** - Exercises involving string manipulation